Nottingham-CTU/REDCap-UI-Tweaker/README.md

 can be set to *no* at that time.
 For matrix fields, the required option will be ticked when each field is added, but can be unticked once the field label and name have been set.

+### Predefined field annotations
+Enter field annotations here (one per line) for them to be provided in a drop down list on the add/edit field form for easy selection.

 ### Submit options
 On a REDCap data entry form, there are several options available when submitting.
 The **Save & Exit Form** option is always displayed next to a button/list combo of options which can